Cog-Creators/Red-DiscordBot/docs/cog_guides/permissions.rst

 -----

 The permissions cog will allow you to define extra custom rules for who can use a command.
-If no applicable rules are found, then command will behave as if the cog was not loaded.
+If no relevant rules are found, then command will behave as if the cog was not loaded.

 .. _permissions-usage-working: